Eastlawn Records

-Eastlawn Records is an independent blues and jazz record label based in Detroit, Michigan United States.
-Co-founded in 1990 by RJ Spangler and Frank Traum, major artists include Alberta Adams, Planet D Nonet, RJ Spangler's Blue Four, and Gino Parks.
+Eastlawn Records is an American independent blues and jazz record label, based in Detroit, Michigan, United States.
+Co-founded in 1990 by RJ Spangler and Frank Traum, major artists include Alberta Adams, Planet D Nonet, RJ.Spangler's Blue Four, and Gino Parks.

 History

 Founding

 Eastlawn Records was founded in Detroit, Michigan in 1990, when drummer and bandleader RJ Spangler teamed up with an old friend from high school, Frank Traum.
 The name Eastlawn Records came from the Detroit street where Traum's father was raised, as a tribute to him.
 Spangler had also lived on Eastlawn Street in the late 1970s.

 Traum, a local pharmacist, felt that friends of his, members of the Sun Sounds Orchestra, needed to be heard.
 The SSO were the first artist signed to the label, with members consisting primarily of current and past members of the Sun Messengers, another Detroit band co-founded by Spangler.
 Both groups shared an affection for jazz musician Sun Ra and African music.